vitonzhangtt/RoboticsNinja/RotationMatrics.md

 ## SO(3) Group

 ## Properties
-Let R be a rotation matrix, then the following properties hold:
+Let $`R`$ be a rotation matrix, then the following properties hold:

 ### Inverse
 $`R^{-1}=R^T \in SO(3)`$